Defining 'Energy Sources'

 Defining 'Energy Uses'

-Kali currently works at the International Institute for Sustainable Development (IISD) on implementation of the UN Sustainable Development Goals (SDGs).
-She has also completed an internship at the United Nations Environmental Program working on the Green Growth Knowledge Platform.
-Kali has also held numerous roles in the energy industry including business development, project management, CO2 management and triple bottom line performance and innovation improvement.
+In her early career, Kali held numerous positions in the energy industry and independent consulting assignments in areas including business development, project management, CO2 management and triple bottom line performance and innovation improvement.
 She holds a Bachelor of Commerce degree from the University of Calgary specialized in Energy Management and a Graduate Diploma in Social Innovation from the University of Waterloo.

-Kali has received various awards for her contributions to the community including the Premier’s Citizenship award, the Queen Elizabeth II Citizenship medal.
-She was named one of Canada’s Top 25 Environmentalists under 25 in 2011 and was named one of Calgary’s Top 40 Under 40 in 2013.
+Kali has received numerous awards for her contributions to the community including the Premier’s Citizenship award, the Queen Elizabeth II Citizenship medal.
+She was named one of Canada’s Top 25 Environmentalists under 25 in 2011, one of Calgary’s Top 40 Under 40 in 2013, GLOBE's Next Gen Entrepreneur in 2014, an AB Top Young Innovator in 2016, and one of Canada's Top 35 Under 35 Energy Leaders in 2016.

-Janice has worked in several capacities in the energy sector.
 Prior to Generate Capital, Janice worked at NRG, America’s largest independent power producer, where she focused on building the company’s renewable microgrids business.
-She has also worked with the United Nation's Department of Economic and Social Affair on designing integrated water, energy and food approaches for govenment policies in the Middle East and North Africa.
+She has also worked with the United Nation's Department of Economic and Social Affairs on designing integrated water, energy and food approaches for government policies in the Middle East and North Africa region.

 Janice has a Masters of Science in Sustainability Management from the Earth Institute at Columbia University and a Bachelors of Commerce degree from the University of Calgary.
 Janice is also a licensed Chartered Professional Accountant in Canada.